 Those five banking holding companies account for 95 percent of the $304 trillion in notional amount in the American market, according to the Office of the Comptroller of the Currency.
 Globally, the notional amount of over-the-counter derivatives is estimated at $708 trillion, according to the Bank for International Settlements in Basel, Switzerland.

 Citigroup’s “foreign activity is conducted through a combination of branches and affiliates,” Scott Helfman, a spokesman, said in an e-mailed statement.
 He declined to comment on the CFTC debate.
-Justin Perras, a JPMorgan spokesman, DuVally of Goldman Sachs, John Yiannacopoulos, a Bank of America spokesman, and Morgan Stanley (MS)’s Mary Claire Delaney declined to comment.
+Justin Perras, a JPMorgan spokesman, DuVally of Goldman Sachs, John Yiannacopoulos, a Bank of America spokesman, and Morgan Stanley (MS:US)’s Mary Claire Delaney declined to comment.

 Pirrong said the distinction between branches and affiliates could be a challenge to implement.